Reimbursement Policy Amazon Uses in 2025: The Definitive Guide for FBA Sellers

 Amazon’s New FBA Reimbursement Policy Explained

 Effective March 10, 2025, Amazon’s FBA Inventory Reimbursement Policy calculates payouts based on manufacturing cost rather than the retail selling price.
-This shift means most sellers will receive significantly lower reimbursements when inventory is lost or damaged in Amazon’s warehouses or during fulfillment.
+This shift means most sellers will receive significantly lower reimbursements any time inventory is lost or damaged in Amazon’s warehouses or during fulfillment.

 Previously, reimbursements were based on the product’s average selling price, adjusted for fees.
-Under the new system, reimbursements reflect the cost to produce or source the item, excluding shipping, duties, and marketing.
-For many sellers, this represents a 50% or greater reduction in payouts.
+Under the new reimbursement policy Amazon is using in 2025, payouts reflect the cost to produce or source the item, excluding shipping, duties, and marketing.
+For many private-label brands, this represents a 50% or greater reduction in reimbursement amounts.

 Amazon defines manufacturing cost as the amount spent to produce or source the item.
 It does not include: